Best Android phones under $100 in 2025

 No 3.5mm headphone jack

-If you aren’t familiar, dumb phones are essentially just super simple devices that lack all of the bells and whistles found in modern smartphones.
+In case you aren't familiar with the term, dumb phones are essentially just super simple devices that lack all of the bells and whistles found in modern smartphones.
 There are typically no apps, no touchscreen, and no high-tech camera software; just try to picture the phone you used in 2006.
-Durable, cheap, and long-lasting, these devices have been seeing a resurgence in popularity among people who are trying to disconnect from being constantly online.
-Others may be interested in a dumb phone for privacy reasons or to improve their work/life balance.
-No matter the reason, the Cat S22 Flip is one of the best dumb phones with Android AND it costs less than $100.
+Durable, cheap, and long-lasting, these devices have been witnessing a resurgence in popularity among users who are trying to disconnect from being constantly online.
+Others might want a dumb phone for privacy reasons or to improve their work/life balance.
+No matter the reason, the Cat S22 Flip is still among the best dumb phones with Android that costs less than $100, even if the company behind it probably won't be making any more devices.

-Now, if you want to get technical, it’s worth noting that the Cat S22 Flip cannot really be called a true dumb phone since it runs Android 11.
-If you’re willing to ignore the semantics, you’ll get a great phone powered by the quad-core Snapdragon 215 chipset.
-You can download simple apps like Facebook and YouTube, the phone has a 2.8-inch touchscreen inside, and the entire thing is military-grade tough, touting resistance to water, dust and insane temperatures.
+Now, if you want to get technical, it’s worth noting that the Cat S22 Flip cannot really be called a true dumb phone since it runs Android 11 (Go Edition).
+If you’re willing to ignore the semantics, it's a great phone powered by the quad-core Snapdragon 215 chipset.
+You can download simple apps like Facebook and YouTube, the phone has a 2.8-inch touchscreen and a 1.44-inch outer secondary display, and the whole thing is military-grade tough, offering resistance to water, dust and insane temperatures.

-The Cat S22 Flip comes complete with up to 12 hours of battery life, 2GB RAM, 16GB storage, USB-C charging, a programmable button, an external screen, a 5MP primary camera, a 2MP selfie lens, and a microSD card slot for expandable storage.
+The Cat S22 Flip comes with up to 12 hours of battery life, 2GB of RAM, 16GB of internal storage, USB-C charging, a programmable button, a 5MP primary camera, a 2MP selfie lens, and a microSD card slot for expandable storage.

 Best Verizon